crossbario/autobahn-python/examples/twisted/wamp/app/calculator/README.md

 Decimal Calculator Service
 ==========================

-This example implements a AutobahnPython based WAMP server with RPC endpoints providing a decimal calculator service.
+This example demonstrates a WAMP component providing a decimal calculator service.

 A browser based UI is included which uses AutobahnJS to access the decimal calculator service.